MoonZoon/MoonZoon/docs/backend.md

 1. _"What about transactions, backups, autoscaling, deploying, storage configuration, ..?"_
    - I try to respect Gall’s Law - "A complex system that works is invariably found to have evolved from a simple system that worked."
    - So let's start with a single server, simple implementation and minimum features.
-"Deploy to Heroku" button would be nice.
    - There are research papers about virtual actors and things like transactions.
 It will take time but the architecture will allow to add many new features when needed.